- I worked 40 hours a week for 50 weeks, so why didn't I qualify for 2000 hours of supervised experience?

 Every two years by June 30th of the even numbered year.

-NO, you must maintain your own records.
+No, you must maintain your own records for at least two renewal cycles.
 The Board conducts random audits.
-If you are audited, you will be required to provide proof of your continuing education activities to the Board.
+If you are audited, you will be required to provide copies of your continuing education certificates (from APA-approved sponsors) to the Board.
 Licensees who fail to renew their license by the renewal date are also audited.

 Yes, provided they are offered through APA-approved sponsors.